 I was once afraid of the unknown, afraid of the idea of eternity in both heaven and hell, afraid of the growing evil in this world, afraid of the uncertain days ahead.
 I could not experience joy when my thoughts were dominated by fear.
 Fear was my go-to response and it held me prisoner in my mind.

-On our second date, my husband, Jakub, quickly figured out what I was made of as he witnessed my go-to response.
+On our second date, my husband, Jakub, quickly figured out what I was made of as he witnessed my go-to response to the unknown.
 He took me to an amusement park and convinced me to ride a roller coaster with him.

 I didn’t know what to expect so I put on a brave face and got on a long line with him.
 It didn’t take very long for me to get myself all worked up.
-I pretended to be okay because I didn’t want him to know my truth–I was a big ol’ chicken and I was terrified.
-I didn’t know what to expect but I heard the screams and I knew how much I hated swings.
-I hated the feeling in my belly as swings release you forward or the pressure in my head as the swing pulls you back.
+I pretended to be okay because I didn’t want him to know my truth–I was a big ol’ chicken.
+As I heard the screams I remembered how much I hated swings.
+What was I getting myself into?
+I’ve never liked the pressure in my head as a swing pulls you back or the feeling in my belly as it releases you forward.
 This was going to be a swing on steroids.

-But I didn’t want to disappoint him so I inched along that line waiting our turn.
+But I didn’t want to disappoint him so I smiled as we inched along that line waiting our turn.
 Sometimes we do that.
 We put on masks to hide what we’re really feeling.
 We pretend to be okay so that the people around us never find out what’s really going on inside.
-We don’t want anyone to see the insecurities and fears that lie behind the smile or just beneath the surface.
+We don’t want anyone to see the insecurity or the fear that are hidden behind the smile.

-As we started that first vertical drop from 150 feet in the air my brave face fell off.
+I trembled as I took my seat and he strapped us in.
+And as we started that first vertical drop from 150 feet in the air my brave face fell off.
+I was exposed.
 There was only one way I could endure this so I immediately assumed the position–I closed my eyes, held my breath and waited for it to be over.
-For almost three minutes I could not breathe as I almost cracked his ribs holding on for dear life while the coaster tossed us around hard turns and unexpected drops. 🙈
+For almost three minutes I could not breathe as I almost cracked his ribs holding on for dear life while the coaster tossed us around wild turns and unexpected drops. 🙈

 When we got off that roller coaster Jakub was laughing and high-fiving his brother.
 A thrill-seeker by nature, he had had the time of his life.
 While inches away I was trembling and rendered nearly speechless.
 That would be my first and last roller coaster ride.